ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 Windows has a concept of hidden files and directories.
 The Unix environment also has it.
 Applications and OS create hidden files for their own needs.
 These files store configuration and temporary data.

-Windows Explorer does not display hidden files and directories by default.
+I> Windows Explorer does not display hidden files and directories by default.
 Change the [Explorer settings](https://support.microsoft.com/en-us/windows/show-hidden-files-0320fe58-0117-fd59-6851-9b7f9840fdb2) to see them.

 You can make the file hidden in Windows by changing its attribute.
 If you want to do the same in Unix, you should add a dot at the beginning of the filename.